Upcoming handheld gaming consoles to look out for in 2024

 Ayaneo Pocket DMG

-Many of Ayaneo’s current products pay homage to the 8-bit era of gaming, with devices such as the Ayaneo AM02 Mini PC drawing on the Nintendo NES for design inspiration.
+Many of Ayaneo’s current products pay homage to the 8-bit era of gaming.
+Devices such as the Ayaneo AM02 Mini PC drawing on the Nintendo NES for design inspiration.
 The Ayaneo Pocket DMG seems to also be following this trend, this time taking cues from the classic Game Boy.

-Even compared to Ayaneo’s other high-end device, the Analogue Pocket, the Pocket DMG is set to be a premium handheld, featuring four action buttons labeled as A, B X, and Y as well as an analog stick of some kind, indicating the device will go further than just the 8-bit era.
+The Pocket DMG is set to be a premium handheld, despite its budget inspiration, featuring four action buttons labeled as A, B X, and Y as well as an analog stick of some kind, indicating the device will go further than just the 8-bit era.

 Other Windows handhelds